Not sure how to get protein in your diet without eating meat? Check out this vegan protein guide for tons of tips for eating more plant-based protein.

 Nuts and Seeds

-- Nuts and seeds not only provide necessary protein, but they are also a great source of other nutrients healthy fats, vitamin E and magnesium.
+- Nuts and seeds not only provide necessary protein, but they are also a great source of other nutrients like healthy fatty acids, vitamin E and magnesium.
 The standard portion size of a serving of nut is 1 ounce (ie. 23 almonds, 14 walnut halves) or 2 tablespoons nut butter.

 - Where to Find It: It is easy to find nuts and nut butter in the store.
 I usually buy nuts from the bulk bins at the store since I like having control over how much I buy at once.
 For nut butters, I try to choose ones with no or little added sugar or other ingredients.
 Some supermarkets even have a machine that allows you to grind your own nut butter in the store.